 repentance –

-body of Christ in our knowledge of God; and on the other hand, He wants us all
+God's people regarding our knowledge of God, but on the other hand He wants us all

 to agree (1Cor 1-10).
-Normally, we wouldn’t think those two go together, but
+Normally, we wouldn’t think these two would go together, but

-contradict, but without Him contention can arise from any direction.
+contradict; but without Him, contention arises from any little thing.
 If there

 are disputes and arguments in the body of Christ, they are because the Holy